An adaptive strategy for sequential designs of multilevel computer experiments: Gaussian process (GP) emulation: background and multi-fidelity context

 \subsubsection{Mutual information criteria}

-Mutual information (MI) is a classical information theoretic measure.
-The goal is to place a set of design $\mathcal{X}$ that will give us good predictions at all unexplored location $\mathbb{D} \setminus \mathcal{X}$.
+Mutual information (MI) is a classical information-theoretic measure.
+The goal is to place a set of design $\mathcal{X}$ that will give us good predictions at all unexplored locations $\mathbb{D} \setminus \mathcal{X}$.
 Specifically, we want to find